equinor/template-fastapi-react/documentation/docs/how-to/documentation.md

 ## Initial settings

 When deployed to GitHub Pages, you do need to configure your site under the settings.
 Pick the gh-pages branch and select either a private url or a public one.
 It will show you the site’s url, which should now contain your generated documentation site.
-Every change you make to your docs is built, and when run on main, it is deployed as well.

 ## Assets